maelishere/Labyrinth/README.md

     Procedure.Rule.Server - if received on any host it will  only run if the host in question is a server

-### Network Relevance
+### Network Relevancy

 Instance messages for Variables and Function call make use of relevance, in order for the server to save bandwidth when sending data.
-For it to work an observer component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
+For it to work an Observer component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
 You have to sync it's position, from client to server, through your own script; or NetworkTranform or NetworkRigidbody.

 Note: you can have multiple observers for each client.